TeamLapen/Vampirism/README.md

 #### Vampirism API
 Located in de.teamlapen.vampirism.api
 Designed to be used by mods that only optionally interact with Vampirism as well as addon mods depending on Vampirism.
-Not final yet.
-Contact maxanier, if you want to see something in the api or plan on interacting with Vampirism.
 #### VampLib/TeamLapen Lib
 Located in de.teamlapen.lib
 Independent mod (Contains @Mod).